gering92/EE399-Work/README.md

 ## By: Gerin George

 ### Abstract:
-In this writeup, we will be analyzing a data set and fitting it to multiple different models.
+In this writeup, we will be analyzing a data set and fitting it to multiple different models using machine learning.
 We will be analyzing the error using the least squares error method.
-We will first find the minimum error and determine the parameters *A, B, C,* & *D* in the equation *f(x) = A cos(Bx) + Cx + D*.
+We will first find the minimum error and determine the parameters
+*A, B, C,* & *D* in the equation *f(x) = A cos(Bx) + Cx + D*.
 After this, we will explore the different minima that we can find if we fix two of the above parameters and sweep the other two.
 Afterwards, we will split the data into training data and test data to find the least square error